Classification of Disorders of Psychiatric Etiology

 ICD-9 : 300.29 • ICD-10 : F 22.0

 Delusions of parasitosis A. Usually patients collect small pieces of debris from their skin by scratching with their nails or an instrument and submit them to the doctor for examination for parasites.
 In this case pointed tweezers were used and the result are ulcers, crusted lesions, and scars.
 B. Occasionally this can progress to an aggressive behavior such as depicted in this case where the patient posed to demonstrate how she collects the “parasites” from her skin on a piece of paper.
-In the majority of ...
+In the majority of cases, patients ...